 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Occasional symptoms of depression are common for someone facing serious illness like pediatric cancer.
-However, in a depressive disorder, symptoms are more severe, longer lasting, and affect daily function.
+Occasional symptoms of depression are common for someone facing serious illness.
+But in a depressive disorder, symptoms are more severe, longer lasting, and affect daily function.

-Signs and symptoms of depression in children and teens may include:
+Symptoms of depression in children and teens may include:

 Risk factors that may contribute to depression in children and teens include:

 Other factors can affect mental health when living with serious illnesses.
 These include: